banuayozturk/readme-generator/README.md

 ![generated-readme-sample](./images/screenshot.png)

+## Installation

+Steps required to install project and how to get the development environment running:

+First run **npm install** in order to install the following npm package dependencies in the package.json:

+- <i>inquirer</i> that will prompt you for your inputs from the command line
+- <i>utils</i> to print the answers (strings)

+Invoked the application with **node index.js**.

 ## Usage

 When you run node index.js, the application uses the inquirer package to prompt you in the command line with a series of questions about your your project.